 You can do it!

 Eating a ketogenic diet or living low-carb life is not a sentence.
 It’s okay to splurge once in a while.
-But once you start changing your tastebuds, you’ll realize that you’re not missing out on much.
+But once you start changing your tastebuds, you’ll realize that you’re not missing out on much with these low carb diet substitues.
 And when you do splurge, your body will wonder why you ever ate those foods in the first place.

 Did I miss something you’re craving?
-Let me know and I’ll do my best to find a substitute for you!
+Let me know and I’ll do my best to find low carb diet substitutes for you!